yschaeff/pscad/README.md

 `up/down, home/end, page up/down`

 ### TREE MANIPULATION
-* `y` - Yank single node.
+* `y` - Yank node and its children.
 Copy to clipboard.
-* `Y` - Yank node and its children.
+* `Y` - Yank single node.
 Copy to clipboard.
-* `x` - Delete node from tree.
+* `x` - Delete node and children from tree.
+Copy to clipboard.
+* `X` - Delete node from tree.
 Its children will be transferred to its parent.
-* `X` - Delete node and children from tree.
+Copy to clipboard.
-* `p` - Paste clipboad contents after selected node as sibbling.
+* `p` - Paste clipboard contents after selected node as sibling.
-* `P` - Paste clipboad contents before selected node as sibbling.
+* `P` - Paste clipboard contents before selected node as sibling.
 * `g` - Gobble up next sibling and make it last child.
 * `G` - Degobble last child make it a sibling.
 * `a` - Insert new node as first child.
-* `A` - Inser new node as next sibling.
+* `A` - Insert new node as next sibling.
 * `Tab` - Push the node in sibling's child list.
-* `STab` - Pop node from parents child list and become a sibling.
+* `Shift Tab` - Pop node from parents child list and become a sibling.
 * `enter` - Start editing a node.

 ### MODIFIERS